yasiryagi/helpdesk/roles/validators/README.md

 If you had any issues setting it up, you may find your answer here!

 ## Unstaking
-Due to an unfortunate error in Pioneer, unstaking requires either lots of patience, or using the chain state/extrinsics tab for certain tasks:
+Due to an unfortunate error in Pioneer which we are working to fix, unstaking requires either lots of patience, or using the chain state/extrinsics tab for certain tasks:

 ### In Pioneer

-If you stop validating by killing your node before unstaking, you will get slashed and kicked from the `validator` set.
+If you stop validating by killing your node before unstaking, you will get slashed and kicked from the `Validator` set.
 If you know in advance (~1hr) you can do the following steps instead:

 First, make sure you have set `Fully Featured` interface in the `Settings` sidebar.